 Asheville happens to be the most popular destination for weddings and elopements in North Carolina.
 It is a sweet spot between an urban and a natural location.
 In fact, Asheville has both elopement venues in the city and out in the mountains among nature.
 You can pick whichever one fits your fancy.
-Couples that decide to elope to Asheville could also cover several locations in one day if they decide to make it an all day affair.
+Couples that decide to elope to Asheville could also cover several unique wedding venues and activities in one day if they decide to make it an all day affair.

 It’s an intensely historical town.
 There are iconic sights to see in the town, which can make up a whole day or several before or after the engagement.
 That makes it not just a great elopement spot but also the perfect place to have a honeymoon afterward.